Data Centers in Lecce

 Natural Disaster Risk

-Lecce has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-However, organizations should engineer infrastructure to account for specific regional hazards.
+Lecce has a Low overall disaster risk profile, with an INFORM risk score of 3 out of 10, as of September 2025.
+While the aggregate risk is minimal, operators should engineer facilities to mitigate specific regional hazards.
+The primary natural hazards to consider are earthquake risk (7.7/10), coastal flooding (6.5/10), river flooding (6.2/10), and tsunami risk (6.1/10).